 Learn how to use Mapbox GL JS to add popups when each point is clicked.
 This part requires writing code.
 Add points to a web map, Part 3: add interactivity

 The Mapbox Maps SDK for iOS offers a few different methods for visualizing point data on your map.
-Each method has its merits and drawbacks, so be sure to take a quick look, particularly if you anticipate adding a lot of markers or displaying highly customized markers.
+Each method has its merits and drawbacks, so be sure to take a quick look, particularly if you expect to add a lot of markers or display highly customized markers.

 See the Adding Points to a Map guide for the Mapbox Maps SDK for iOS for more information on how to use the available methods for visualizing point data on your map and to learn about each method's trade-offs.

 The Mapbox Maps SDK for Android includes a few different methods for visualizing point data on your map.
-Each method has its merits and drawbacks, so be sure to take a quick look, particularly if you anticipate adding a lot of markers or displaying highly customized markers.
+Each method has its merits and drawbacks, so be sure to take a quick look, particularly if you expect to add a lot of markers or display highly customized markers.

 - Add a marker with